Array§

 ): boolean

-Returns true if all values of the data
+Returns true if all values of the data object pass the condition condition,

 otherwise false.